article / Global politics

 The plight of refugees in a long wait.

-The prospects for refugee return remain bleak.
-Following the military coup in Myanmar, the country has descended into a deeper cycle of violence, with intensified conflicts in Rakhine State.
-The "verification process" proposed by the military junta has been criticized as a bureaucratic barrier designed to prevent large-scale returns.
+The prospects for refugee return are bleak.
+Following the 2021 military coup in Myanmar, the country has descended into a deeper cycle of violence, with intensified conflict in Rakhine State.
+The verification process proposed by the military government has been criticized as a bureaucratic barrier designed to prevent large-scale return.
 The Rohingya demand citizenship, freedom of movement, and security guarantees, but these demands are far removed from the official stance of Myanmar.

 Possible impacts of the International Court of Justice ruling